Sunday, June 28, 2009

 sys.exit(main(sys.argv[1:]))

-Click here to download the script.
+Click here or here to download the script.

 Edit: removed OptionParser from imports.